cityofsmiles/ExamAutoChecker/README.md

 Bacolod, Jonathan  (Surname, Firstname.
 The comma is required.)
 8-Hubble           (Grade-Section)
 B1                 (Student code.
+Optional but strongly recommended.
 Use B1, B2, etc. for male students and G1, G2, etc. for female students.)

 1. a               (The dot is required.
 The answers can be any letter, word, or phrase.)
 2. b   (Don't indent the numbers.)